The Best Dive Watches For Luxury Watch Enthusiasts

 The dive watch is ultimately catered to the modern consumer by being smaller, giving the dive watch more purpose as the perfect everyday driver.

-You can buy a Tudor Black Bay 54 for £3,030 at retail at the time of writing.
+You can buy a Tudor Black Bay 54 for £3,360 as of February 2024.

-9. Breitling Superocean Automatic 42
+13. Breitling Superocean Automatic 42

 Breitling has been supplying the diving community since the 1960s when scuba diving became popular.
 This means you could buy a Breitling now with its phenomenal heritage and with modern alterations for diving.
-Fantastic!
-Though we don’t expect it to hold its value when compared to its Swiss counterparts like Rolex or AP.
-Not so fantastic.

 Breitling Superocean Automatic - Source - Breitling